emanic/wms-docs/README.md

 * **API Key**: You can get this by [signing up for an OpenTok developer account](https://dashboard.tokbox.com/users/sign_up).
 It's free for thirty days, no credit card required.

 * **Session ID** & **token**: During the test and development phases, you can generate these manually from the OpenTok [Developer Dashboard](https://dashboard.tokbox.com/).
-Before you go into production, you must deploy one of the [OpenTok server SDKs](https://tokbox.com/developer/sdks/server/) to generate these values automatically.
+Before you go into production, you must deploy one of the [OpenTok server SDKs](https://tokbox.com/developer/sdks/server/) to generate these values dynamically.
 If you do not want to use one of the server SDKs that we provide, you can make calls directly against the [OpenTok REST API](https://tokbox.com/developer/rest/).

 ## Deploying the widget